How to Create an Effective Restaurant Training Manual

 Setting the Table

-Tell your servers how you want them to set tables in your restaurant.
+Tell your waitstaff how you want them to set tables in your restaurant.
 Do you have a system in place?
-Should specific silverware go on the right or left of the plate?
+Should specific cutlery go on the right or left of the plate?
 Even if you don’t have a preference, some level of detail or guidance will be helpful.

-In this section, it’d be good to include an image or photo of a table setting that servers can handily reference.
+In this section, it’d be good to include an image or photo of a table setting that waitstaff can handily reference.

 Greeting and Seating